 A resident of Cochrane, where she is still close to her daughter, son-in-law and two grandchildren in Calgary, Sharon also serves as a Director of the Credit Union Deposit Guarantee Corporation; as Past Chapter Chair of the International Women’s Forum; and as a Member of the YWCA Calgary Board, Governance Committee and YW Transformation Campaign Advisory Committee.

-Colleen Pound, AOE Council Member
+Brian Hodgson, AOE Council Member

 The Lieutenant Governor of Alberta serves as Chancellor of the Alberta Order of Excellence.
 Chancellors automatically become members of the Order.